-Over the past few days, a lot of fans have been asking if the doc will touch on the awesomely bad 1987 Garbage Pail Kids feature film, so we reached out to director Sean Tiedeman and asked.
-He cleared up whether or not the film will be covered in his documentary and also elaborated on his thoughts about crowd funding and how he got in to the documentary scene.
+A lot of fans have been asking if the doc will touch on the awesomely bad 1987 Garbage Pail Kids feature film, so we reached out to director Sean Tiedeman and asked.
+He was able to shed some light and also elaborated on his thoughts about crowd funding and how he got in to the documentary scene.

 Tiedeman assures us that his documentary will in fact cover the feature film: “Yes!
 We will definitely be discussing the ‘awesomely bad’ Garbage Pail Kids film in our doc,” said Tiedeman.
 “I hope to get some interviews with some of the crew and cast involved with the movie.”